Savatage: Rise to popularity and death of Criss Oliva (1987–1993)

 Chris Caffery, who had been playing with Savatage in the previous tour performing rhythm guitar and keyboards offstage, officially joined the band in 1989.
-He never played on the Gutter Ballet album, even though he was credited with guitars and keyboards and was pictured in the album's booklet "both to prepare the fans for the line-up they'd see on tour and confirm his permanent member status".
+He never played on the Gutter Ballet album, even though he was credited with guitars and keyboards and was pictured in the album's booklet "both to prepare the fans for the lineup they'd see on tour and confirm his permanent member status".
 Despite this, Caffery left the band after the Gutter Ballet tour for personal reasons, but kept writing music with Jon Oliva and would later return to Savatage during the second half of the 1990s.

-In 1991, the band created their first rock opera Streets, featuring the story of a fallen rock star called DT Jesus who has hit hard times.
+In 1991, the band created their first rock opera, Streets: A Rock Opera, featuring the story of a fallen rock star called DT Jesus who has hit hard times.
 The record did not sell as well as the band would have liked however, as it was released around the time that grunge exploded into the mainstream music arena, but a video for "Jesus Saves" was recorded and again got airplay, drawing a new audience to appreciate the band.
-Over the years Streets: A Rock Opera has become one of the most appreciated and a landmark album in Savatage's career.
+Over the years Streets has become one of the most appreciated and a landmark album in Savatage's career.
 Originally, this record was intended to be a double album, but Atlantic Records did not like the idea, so it was trimmed down to 17 songs.
 The album was then going to have spoken tracks in-between all the songs but that was scrapped also.
 The final version scrapped the 17th song "Larry Elbows" and erased all the spoken tracks except for the intro to Jesus Saves.
 The cover had the story explained in it to make up for the lost spoken tracks.
 Atlantic somehow over the years managed to lose the master tapes to Streets so the left over songs truly are lost.
 Many of the riffs from these songs showed up on the next album Edge of Thorns.
 Another interesting detail about the album is that "Jesus Saves" was originally written as a midtempo song, not the rocker it became on the finished album.
 In 2013, a narrated version of the album was re-issued with the title: Streets: A Rock Opera - Narrated Version.